 You can also take advantage of a 1031 exchange.
 Known as a like-kind exchange, it only works if you sell the investment property and use the proceeds to buy another, similar property.
 You’re basically putting off capital gains tax indefinitely; as long as you keep putting the sale of the proceeds into another investment property, you can avoid capital gains taxes.

-The 2017 Tax Cuts and Jobs Act added Opportunity Zones — areas around the country that have been identified as economically disadvantaged.
-If you choose to invest in a designated low-income community, you’ll get a step up in tax basis after the first five years.
+The 2017 Tax Cuts and Jobs Act created Opportunity Zones — areas around the country that have been identified as economically disadvantaged.
+If you choose to invest in a designated low-income community, you’ll get a step up in tax basis (your original cost) after the first five years.
 And any gains after 10 years will be tax-free.